How to manage stress

 Magnesium

 People with mental and physical stress took part in a study.
 The researchers found that daily magnesium supplementation reduced the effects of stress.
 Participants in the study took 400mg of a magnesium supplement, daily for 90 days.
-I have written more about the benefits of magnesium here.

-Adaptogen herbs
+Adaptogen Herbs

 There are a group of tonic herbs that help the body adapt to the effects of stress.
 These tonic remedies are the adaptogen herbs, and they include: